 - Demonstrate integrity, excellence, accountability and teamwork in all interactions

-- A Ph.D. and/or M.D. with relevant experience in immunology, microbiome characterization and/or computational approaches preferred
+- A Ph.D. and/or M.D. with relevant experience in immunology, murine models, and/or transcriptional profiling preferred

 - Highly motivated and independent, with the ability to work in a dynamic team environment